bentleysec/bentleysec.github.io/_posts/2025-08-20-Security_Lab_Setup.md

 git clone https://github.com/OpenCTI-Platform/docker.git
 cd docker
 ```

+> If you plan to use the API and use a self signed cert (we will, as Elastic uses the API to pull in indicators), you need to add the following line to your docker compose file under the opencti environment variables `- APP__GRAPHQL__PLAYGROUND__FORCE_DISABLED_INTROSPECTION=false`
+{: .prompt-info }

 Next, create the `.env` file.
 The official documentation has this handy example to quickly generate it:
 ```shell